LinuxDays/ldform/README.md

 CGI form handler used for LinuxDays web forms

 This is an quick and dirty hack to get the form data stored to JSON files.
-Every submission has to contain key `regid` linking to an existing directory in the data directory.
+Every submission has to contain key `formid` linking to an existing directory in the data directory.
 All data from each submission is then saved into a JSON file named YYYYMMDD-HHMMSS-nnn.json where nnn is random nonce.